rgiosa10/mr-robogers-neighborhood/README.md

 #### By Ruben Giosa

-#### This is a web application that takes a number from the user and returns a list of values from 0 to the user's inputted number.
+#### This is a web application that takes a number from the user and returns a list of values from 0 to the user's inputted number based on a few substitution conditions.

 ## Technologies Used